ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 tags, the p= tag policy is used for subdomains.

-If a retrieved policy record does not contain a valid "p" tag, or contains an "sp" tag that is not valid, then:
+If a retrieved policy record does not contain a valid "p" tag, or contains an "sp" or "np" tag that is not valid, then:

 *   If a "rua" tag is present and contains at least one syntactically valid reporting URI, the Mail Receiver SHOULD